sputnikdev/eclipse-smarthome-bluetooth-binding/README.md

 ![ESH Bluetooth Binding adaptes discivery](binding-tinyb-adapters-discovery.png?raw=true "ESH Bluetooth Binding adapters discovery")
 * BlueGiga adapters will appear after configuring serial port regular expression on the binding configuration page:
-![ESH Bluegiga adapters configure](binding-bluegiga-adapter-configure.png?raw=true "ESH Bluegiga adapters configure") **WARNING!:** It is very important not to make the regular expression too wide so that ONLY Bluegiga adapters/ serial ports are matched by the regular expression.
+![ESH Bluegiga adapters configure](binding-bluegiga-adapter-configure.png?raw=true "ESH Bluegiga adapters configure") **WARNING!:** It is very important to make the regular expression **NOT** too wide so that ONLY Bluegiga adapters/ serial ports are matched by the regular expression.
-If the regular expression is too broad, this can lead to hardware malfunction/damage of other devices that are accidentally matched by the regular expression.
-USE THIS FEATURE AT YOUR OWN RISK.
+If the regular expression is too broad, this can lead to hardware malfunction/damage of other devices that are accidentally matched by the regular expression. **USE THIS FEATURE AT YOUR OWN RISK**.
 Regular expression examples:
     - Defining some specific serial ports (preferable option): (/dev/ttyACM1)|(/dev/ttyACM2)
     - Matching all serial ports on Linux: ((/dev/ttyACM)[0-9]{1,3})